-In 2013, the prevailing wage in the area was based on provincial information.
-However, in 2014 regional EI figures were used instead, which narrowed the geographical scope.
-According to the EI wage reports, fish processing workers had earned between \$10 and \$57 per hour and the median wage was calculated at \$13.79 based on 590 employees reporting.
+In 2013 the prevailing wage in the area was based on provincial information.
+However, in 2014 regional employment insurance (EI) figures were used instead, which had the effect of narrowing the geographical scope.
+According to the EI wage reports used at that time, fish processing workers had earned between \$10 and \$57 per hour and the median wage was calculated at \$13.79 based on 590 employees reporting.
 The average wage was \$14.51.

 The officer relied on the median wage for the occupation.
 This represented an increase of more than 20 per cent from the earlier provincial figures of \$11.25 per hour.
-Paturel was the largest employer of shellfish workers in the region and none of its employees earned a wage as dian wage for the occupation.
+Paturel was the largest employer of shellfish workers in the region and none of its employees earned a wage as high as that established as the median wage for the occupation.
 The median wage in the province was \$11.33 per hour, and job postings in the region offered between \$11.49 and \$12.43 per hour.
 Median wages in two regions adjacent to Paturel's location, where its competitors operated, were \$11.09 and \$11.20.

-The minister argued it was not unreasonable for the officer to rely on the median wage calculated with reference to EI data, given that other sources of information were unavailable or unreliable at the time.
-The court disagreed and held that while the officer had broad discretion to rely on data he considered to be most representative of the prevailing wage in the region, his sole reliance on EI data amounted to a fettering of his discretion and it was therefore unreasonable, as supported by the Federal Court of Appeal in Stemijon Investments Ltd v.
+The minister argued that it was not unreasonable for the officer to rely on the median wage calculated with reference to EI data, given that other sources of information were unavailable or unreliable at the time.
+The court disagreed and held that while the officer had broad discretion to rely on data that he considered to be most representative of the prevailing wage in the region, his sole reliance on EI data amounted to a fettering of his discretion and it was therefore unreasonable, as supported by the Federal Court of Appeal in Stemijon Investments Ltd v.
 Canada.

-The court also decided that while the IRPR do not specify how a prevailing wage should be calculated and the minister has wide discretion, the IRPR do not stipulate that a failure to meet the prevailing wage, taken alone, would be sufficient reason to refuse an LMIA application.
+The court also decided that, while the IRPR do not specify how a prevailing wage should be calculated and the minister has wide discretion, the IRPR do not stipulate that a failure to meet the prevailing wage, taken alone, would be sufficient reason to refuse an LMIA application.
 There are other factors that must also be considered to answer the broader question of whether a foreign national would have a neutral or positive effect on the Canadian labour market.
-In fact, in this case, the officer considered those factors and determined the majority of them had a positive effect in that: the employment resulted in direct job retention for Canadian citizens or permanent residents; it was likely to fill a labour shortage; and it was necessary as demonstrated by the employer's unsuccessful efforts to recruit within Canada.
+In fact, in this case the officer considered those factors and determined that the majority of them had a positive effect in that the employment resulted in direct job retention for Canadian citizens or permanent residents; it was likely to fill a labour shortage; and it was necessary as demonstrated by the employer's unsuccessful efforts to recruit within Canada.
 Notwithstanding these positive findings, the officer relied only on the employer's failure to meet the prevailing wage without addressing how all the factors, taken together, impacted the Canadian labour market.

-The court further held that while

-the officer could consider EI data in the calculation of the prevailing wage, it was unreasonable to rely on that data because the difference between the 2013 and 2014 median wages showed a large disparity.
-This should have caused the officer to consider whether the EI data was a reliable indicator.

-An increase of over 20 per cent should have cast doubt on the suitability of EI data, especially since there were no changes in the circumstances of the region other than the methodology by which the prevailing wage was calculated.

-Therefore, the court held it was improper for the officer to deny the employer's application based on faulty data.
+The court further held that while the officer could consider EI data in the calculation of the prevailing wage, in the circumstances it was unreasonable to rely on that data because the difference between the 2013 and the 2014 median wages showed a large disparity.
+This should have caused the officer to consider whether the EI data was a reliable indicator of the prevailing wage for that occupation.
+An increase of over 20 per cent should have cast doubt on the suitability of EI data to represent the prevailing wage, especially because there were no changes in the circumstances of the region other than the methodology by which the prevailing wage was calculated.
+Therefore, the court held that it was improper for the officer to deny the employer's application based on faulty data.